Managing Phragmites with Herbicide

 The Non-native Phragmites Herbicide Quick Guide provides an easy reference sheet for mixing the correct quantities of herbicide for non-native Phragmites management.
 This one-page (double-sided) guide can be printed and left in work trucks or with mixing equipment.
 It will be updated as new research improves management best practices.

-The Great Lakes states and provinces have many regulations and standards for herbicide and pesticide treatments that can be explored in detail on the websites below.
+The Great Lakes states and provinces have many regulations and standards for herbicide and pesticide treatments that can be explored in detail on the websites below (including lists of approved herbicides, permitting information, and applicator licensing).
+There are often multiple agencies involved in permitting for herbicide applications, especially in or over water; the below list may not be exhaustive.
 Please contact your state or provincial agencies for more information.
-If you know of additional or updated resources, please email [email protected].
+If you know of additional or updated resources, please email firstname.lastname@example.org.